Addressing rape as a human rights violation

 The purpose of the Expert Group Meeting (EGM) was to gather information on the evolution of the international human rights framework on rape, international standards with respect to its definition and prosecution, and the challenges and gaps in criminal legislation worldwide on rape and the implementation of that legislation.

 The meeting brought together eminent scholars, UN and regional mechanisms’ experts on women’s human rights, UN agencies, leading civil society organizations, practitioners, and other stakeholders, and was aimed at providing a comprehensive view of the topic and putting forward recommendations to UN member states and other actors.

 The full report capturing the rich and nuanced discussion of the Expert Group Meeting, including recommendations to UN member states and other actors is coming soon.

-The EGM will contribute to the Special Rapporteur’s report to the UN General Assembly in October 2020, which will address States’ responsibility to criminalize and prosecute rape as a grave and systematic human rights violation and gender-based violence against women, in line with international human rights standards.
+The EGM will contribute to the Special Rapporteur’s report to the UN Human Rights Council in 2021, which will address States’ responsibility to criminalize and prosecute rape as a grave and systematic human rights violation and gender-based violence against women, in line with international human rights standards.

 The aim is to support and encourage a process of alignment of national criminal laws and systems and practice with international standards on rape and sexual violence in both peacetime and during conflict.
 The Special Rapporteur intends to provide recommendations to States and other stakeholders on key international human rights standards that should be integrated into national criminal justice responses in order to provide access to justice and support for victims of rape; to break the cycle of impunity; and to prosecute perpetrators, ensuring that they are not protected by hidden domestic norms that are still part of criminal law or criminal procedure.